Photo of an Amazon Echo Dot on a hotel bedside table

 Another small drawback of the newer model is that it requires its own power plug and cable, instead of using a generic mini USB connection - so you'll need to take the plug - but, again, this shouldn't be too much of a concern for most travelers.

 In any case, if you're a conscientious traveler you won't be playing music all that loudly, given the close proximity of hotel guests next door, or the neighbors of your Airbnb or holiday rental.
-In my small Hong Kong room, I've only needed to raise the Echo Dot's volume to level two or three out of 10; that way, I can hear it clearly without worrying about annoying the apartment next door.
+In my small Hong Kong room, I only needed to raise the Echo Dot's volume to level two or three out of 10; that way, I could hear it clearly without worrying about annoying the apartment next door.

 Again, if you have the space - perhaps you have booked out an entire property to yourself - then a larger Alexa device will mean louder, better music.